Aims and Fit of Module

 Method of teaching and learning

-A research project is produced under the guidance of a supervisor.
+A research project is produced under the guidance of a supervisor from School of Intelligent Finance and Business.
 The student is responsible for choosing the direction of their project, undertaking the research and meeting all deadlines.
 Through regular meetings the supervisor will offer feedback on all aspects of the project and give support and guidance as needed.

 In Semester 1, four lectures are delivered.
 The first introduces advisors, their research areas, and the range of potential topics.
 The second introduces the timetable of the FYP process, critical elements of a successful FYP proposal and dissertation, and resources available to students.
 The third and fourth lectures introduce various research methods.